thebravoman/software_engineering_2015/hm_count_words/description.md

 Add an option to V6 to pass a folder as an argument.

 Arguments:
-	-d - if there is this option the argument is a folder and should be traversed recursivelly to find all the files in this folder and count the words in this file.
+	-d - if there is this option the argument is a folder and should be traversed recursively to find all the files in this folder and count the words in this file.

 Example:
 	ruby program.rb -d the_folder_to_traverse_recursively